SteelCompendium/data-md-dse/Bestiary/Chapters/Monsters.md

 > | ------------------------------- | ----------------------------: |
 > | **📏 3 cube within 5**          | **🎯 Each enemy in the area** |
 >
 > **Effect:** The blackguard uses their Zweihander Swing against each target.
-Each ally within 5 squares of the area can then make a free strike against a target (one target per ally)
+Each ally within 5 squares of the area can then make a free strike against a target (one target per ally).

 ###### Human Bandit Chief